MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/sdk/xamarin/index.md

 ## Updating the {{ site.data.keys.product_adj }} Native SDK
 {: #updating-the-mobilefirst-native-sdk }
-To update the {{ site.data.keys.product_adj }} Native SDK with the latest release, update the version of the SDK via the Xamarin Components store.
+To update the {{ site.data.keys.product_adj }} Native SDK with the latest release, update the version of the SDK via the Nuget Gallery .

 ## Generated {{ site.data.keys.product_adj }} Native SDK artifacts
 {: #generated-mobilefirst-native-sdk-artifacts }